oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb.md

 6. On the Customize screen
     - Examine the various options you can configure for Export and Import
     - For the purpose of this lab, we'll go with the default options for Export and Import options except for Parallel.
 The degree of parallelism you choose depends on the number of CPU cores on your source and target databases.
 We'll choose 2 for this lab
-    - Under "Compare Performance After Migration" choose "Use Existing" then select STS "SH2 -- SH2STS"
+    - Under "Compare Performance After Migration" choose "Use Existing" then select STS "EXP_USER -- SH2STS"
     - Notice mapping the Users tablespace in the source database to Data table space in the destination database
     - Leave everything else at default for the purpose of this lab
     ![Customize](images/c_t4_05_customize.png " ")